WEC-Sim/WEC-Sim/_sources/code_structure.txt

 noWaveCIC
 +++++++++++
 The ``noWaveCIC`` case is the same as the noWave case described above, but with the addition of the convolution integral calculation.
-The only differences is that the radiation forces are calculated using the convolution integral and the infinite frequency added mass.
+The only difference is that the radiation forces are calculated using the convolution integral and the infinite frequency added mass.

 The ``noWaveCIC`` case is defined by including the following in the input file::